 2.4.1.
 Coupling: Coupling of electron transfer (ET) to phosphorylation of ADP to ATP is mediated by vectorial translocation of protons across the mtIM.
 Proton pumps generate or utilize the electrochemical pmF (Figure 1).
-The pmF is the sum of two partial forces, the electric force (electric potential difference) and chemical force (proton chemical potential difference, related to ΔpH ; Mitchell 1961, 2011).
-The catabolic flux of scalar reactions is collectively measured as O2 flux, J{kO2.}
+The pmF is the sum of two partial forces, the electric force (electric potential difference) and chemical force (proton chemical potential difference, related to ΔpH [91; 92]).
+The catabolic flux of scalar reactions is collectively measured as O2 flux, J{kO2}.

 Thus mitochondria are elementary components of energy transformation.
 Energy is a conserved quantity and cannot be lost or produced in any internal process (First Law of Thermodynamics).
 Open and closed systems can gain or lose energy only by external fluxes-by exchange with the environment.
-Therefore, energy can neither be produced by mitochondria, nor is there any internal process without energy conservation.
+Therefore, energy can neither be produced by mitochondria. nor is there any internal process without energy conservation.
 Exergy or Gibbs energy ('free energy') is the part of energy that can potentially be transformed into work under conditions of constant temperature and pressure.
 Coupling is the interaction of an exergonic process (spontaneous, negative exergy change) with an endergonic process (positive exergy change) in energy transformations which conserve part of the exergy change.
-Exergy is not completely conserved, however, except at the limit of 100 % efficiency of energy transformation in a coupled process.
-The exergy or Gibbs energy change that is not conserved by copling is irreversibly lost or dissipated, and is accounted for as the entropy change of the surroundings and the system, multiplied by the temperature of the irreversible process.
+Exergy is not completely conserved, however, except at the limit of 100 % efficiency of energy transformation in a coupled process [49].
+The exergy or Gibbs energy change that is not conserved by coupling is irreversibly dissipated, and is accounted for as the entropy change of the surroundings and the system, multiplied by the temperature of the irreversible process [50].

-Pathway control states (PCS) and coupling control states (CCS) are complementary, since mitochondrial preparations depend on (1) an exogenous supply of pathway-specific fuel substrates and oxygen, and (2) exogenous control of phosphorylation (Figure 1).
+(PCS) Pathwav control states and coupling control states (CCS) are complementary, since mitochondrial preparations depend on (1) an exogenous supply of pathway-specific fuel substrates and oxygen, and (2) exogenous control of phosphorylation (Figure 1).

 2.4.2.
-Phosphorylation, P", and P"/O2 ratio: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP by P_i to form ATP.
+Phosphorylation, P{} , and P{}/O{2} ratio: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP by P_i to form ATP.
 On the other hand, the term phosphorylation is used generally in many contexts, e.g., protein phosphorylation.
-This provides the argument for introducing a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP (Figure 1): The symbol P" indicates the (uphill) direction endergonic of phosphorylation ADP \rightarrow ATP, and likewise P" the corresponding exergonic (downhill) hydrolysis ATP→ADP.
-P" refers mainly to electrontransfer phosphorylation but may also involve substrate-level phosphorylation as part of the TCA cycle (succinyl-CoA ligase, phosphoglycerate kinase) and phosphorylation of ADP catalyzed bv pyruvate kinase, and of GDP phosphorylated by phosphoenolpyruvate carboxykinase.
+This provides the argument for introducing a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP (Figure 1): The symbol P" indicates the endergonic (uphill) direction of phosphorylation ADP \rightarrow ATP, and likewise P" the corresponding exergonic (downhill) hydrolysis ATP \rightarrow ADP.
+P" refers mainly to electrontransfer phosphorylation but may also involve substrate-level phosphorylation as part of the TCA cycle (succinyl-CoA ligase, phosphoglycerate kinase) and phosphorylation of ADP catalyzed by pyruvate kinase, and of GDP phosphorylated by phosphoenolpyruvate carboxykinase.
 Transphosphorylation is performed by adenylate kinase, creatine kinase (mtCK), hexokinase and nucleoside diphosphate kinase.
-In isolated mammalian mitochondria, ATP production catalyzed by adenylate kinase (2 ADP \leftrightarrow ATP + AMP) proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
+In isolated mammalian mitochondria.
+ATP production catalyzed by adenylate kinase (2 ADP \leftrightarrow ATP + AMP) proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
 Kinase cycles are involved in intracellular energy transfer and signal transduction for regulation of energy flux.
-The $P \gg /O_2$ ratio $(P^{}/4 e^{-})$ is two times the 'P/O' ratio $(P^{}/2)$ e-).
+The P{ν}/O_2 ratio $(P{}/4 e^{-})$ is two times the 'P/O' ratio $(P{}/2)$ e-).
 P{}/O_2 is a generalized symbol, not specific for reporting P_i consumption (P_i/O_2) flux ratio), ADP depletion $(ADP/O_2 flux)$ ratio), or ATP production $(ATP/O_2 flux)$ ratio).
-The mechanistic $P \gg /O_2$ ratio-or P"/O2 stoichiometry-is calculated from the proton-to-O2 and proton-tophosphorylation coupling stoichiometries (Figure 1c):
+The mechanistic $P \gg /O_2$ ratio-or $P \gg /O_2$ stoichiometry-is calculated from the proton-to-02 and proton-tophosphorylation coupling stoichiometries (Figure 1c):